nerfstudio-project/viser/_sources/development.md.txt

 - A websocket URL, like `ws://localhost:8080`, which client applications can connect to.

-For client-side development, the HTTP URL to the pre-built frontend should be ignored.
-Instead, we want to launch a development version of the frontend, which will reflect changes we make to the client source files (`~/viser/viser/client/src`).
+If changes to the client source files are detected on startup, `viser` will re-build the client automatically.
+This is okay for quick changes, but for faster iteration we can also launch a development version of the frontend, which will reflect changes we make to the client source files (`~/viser/viser/client/src`) without a full build.
 This requires a few more steps.

 **Installing dependencies.**